 In addition, in order to participate in the CHART Model, the hospital must agree to implement activities described in a Transformation Plan developed by the Lead Organization and to report quality and other information to CMMI.

 The eligibility criteria preclude most rural hospitals from participating individually.
-Only 15% of rural hospitals are located in a county that has 10,000 or more residents on Original Medicare.
+Only 16% of rural hospitals are located in a county that has 10,000 or more residents on Original Medicare, and less than 10% of small rural hospitals are located in such a county.
 This means that in most cases, multiple counties would have to be included and two or more hospitals would have to agree to participate in order for a Community to qualify.

 Number of Rural Hospitals Located in Counties

 With More or Less Than 10,000 Medicare Beneficiaries